sebastianlarisch/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 The main idea of this task is to understand the Spryker architecture and how things work all together.

-We will implement a very simple functionality in the back-end application to reverse a string.
-Then we will let the front-end application connect to the back-end one in order to use this functionality and show the result on a webpage in the shop.
+We will implement a very simple functionality in the backend application to reverse a string.
+Then we will let the front-end application connect to the backend one in order to use this functionality and show the result on a webpage in the shop.

 ## Challenge Description